Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 A **bot** is a utility client that provides automated responses to private input or channel activity from others connected to the network.

-Some bots can roam around the network without a being piloted.
-Roaming bots can become a big problem and you should ask staff before deploying them.
+Some bots can roam around the network without being piloted.
+Roaming bots can be a big problem and are generally not allowed on Libera.Chat.
+You *must* ask staff before deploying them.

 A **bouncer** connects to the network on behalf of one or more clients.
 The bouncer acts like both a server and a client; a client app would act like